 What services are available?

-- Companion – adult “sitter” or basic supervision provided in-home, on
+- Companion – adult “sitter” or basic supervision provided in-home, on an hourly basis

 - Homemaker/Home Health Aide – in-home, hourly or overnight service by a trained individual, including personal care and housekeeping